Best Online Degrees in: Psychology

 Editor’s Picks: Online Schools for Psychology

 When it comes to maximizing value with your online bachelor’s degree in psychology, look no further than the University of Maryland/UMUC Online.
-In 2011, the school had an annual return of investment of 10.6% for bachelor’s degree recipients, according to PayScale.com.
+The school had an annual return of investment of 10.6% for bachelor’s degree recipients, according to PayScale.com.
 The number increased to 11.8% for students who received financial aid throughout their education.
-The website also reported that 63% of all students at University of Maryland/UMUC Online received financial aid during the 2011.
+The website also reported that 63% of all students at University of Maryland/UMUC Online received financial aid.
 In addition to a strong return on investment, the school also provides students with a number of helpful online tools and services, including tutoring and an impressive online library.

 Ashford University receives an A+ ranking for flexibility from College Prowler.
 Students will take courses required for a bachelor’s degree in psychology in an asynchronous online environment, which allows greater flexibility than a synchronous online environment.
 Students can complete weekly assignments at their own pace.
 They will take one course at a time for a period of five weeks each.
 Course content is delivered in a high-tech format.

 Ashford University knows that the working world is constantly evolving, and that your approach to your career will need to evolve as well.
 Ashford University Career Services will provide you with coaching and guidance that follows a seven-step process of career development.
 It begins with an understanding of yourself and your career goals, and then focuses on specific ways to pursue those goals and yield the best results.

 The Online Education Database (OEDb) ranks colleges by the percentage of students who receive financial aid.
 Saint Leo University Online ranked seventh on the list, with 99% of students receiving some form of financial assistance.
 The school offers several programs, including student loans and scholarships, that provide financial assistance to match student needs.